A nonparametric doubly robust test for a continuous treatment effect: Introduction

 Our statistic is inspired by the test of \cite{Hardle:1993ih} (also \citet{dette2001nonparametric}) which were developed in the non-causal setting.
-Comparing with the non-causal setting, our theory is significantly complicated by the two infinite-dimensional nuisance parameters that are present in the causal inference setting.
+Comparing with the non-causal setting, our theory is significantly more complicated due to the two infinite-dimensional nuisance parameters that are present in the causal inference setting.
 We introduce new empirical processes techniques for local U- and V-processes to handle this complexity, which may be of independent interest for nonparametric causal inference.

 The rest of the paper is organized as follows.
 In Subsections~\ref{sec:nonp-hypoth-test} and \ref{sec:disc-recent-liter}, immediately following this one, we provide further discussions on related literature on nonparametric hypothesis testing and on the continuous treatment effect setting, respectively.
 Section~\ref{sec:setup-method} introduces the setup, notation, the new testing procedure, and underlying assumptions.
 In Section~\ref{sec:main-results}, we present the main results.
-Section~\ref{sec:extens-test-finite} presents extensions for treatment effect modifiers.
 Section~\ref{sec:simulation} presents simulation studies and in Section~\ref{sec:real-analysis} we present analysis of a dataset relating nurse staffing to hospital effectiveness.
-In Section~\ref{sec:disc-extens}, we provide some conclusions and discussions.
-Proofs and arguments that do not fit in the main paper are provided in the supplementary material (\citet{drtest-supp}).
-References that begin with a letter (``A'', ``B'', etc.) refer to the supplementary document.